 The District's revenue requirements increase over the next five years.
 Current rates cannot support the projected revenue requirements shown in Figure 2-5.
-As stated previously, the District projects 0.4% annual growth in customer accounts which will provide an additional \$1.3 million in additional revenue.
-Revenue derived from growth helps to offset rate increases required to generate additional revenue.
-As a result, the increases in annual revenue will be greater than the increases in rate revenue.
+As stated previously, the District projects 0.4% annual growth in customer accounts which will provide an additional \$1.3 million in additional revenue over the five year period.
+Revenue derived from growth helps to reduce the rate increases necessary to keep up with the projected increases in expenses (i.e., the revenue requirement).
 Figure 2-6 summarizes the annual increase in revenue requirement and the recommended rate increases.

 Figure 2-6.
-Annual Revenue Increases
+Annual Rate Increases